uber/cadence/common/archiver/README.md

 	// to interact with these retries including giving the implementor the ability to cancel retries and record progress
   // between retry attempts.
   // This method will be invoked after a workflow passes its retention period.
+  // It's possible that this method will be invoked for one workflow multiple times and potentially concurrently,
+  // implementation should correctly handle the workflow not exist case and return nil error.
     Archive(context.Context, URI, *ArchiveHistoryRequest, ...ArchiveOption) error

     // Get is used to access an archived history.
 When context expires method should stop trying to fetch history.